 Many of the laboratories will give a preliminary report at or soon after the first examination of the birds.
 Then it is often necessary to change this tentative diagnosis as more information is accumulated.
 The objective is to get a true identification of the source of the disease and then to make sound recommendations that will help return the birds to good health with the least loss.

 Application of lab results

 Conscientious application is necessary if the results of laboratory findings and recommendations are to be of the greatest benefit.
 However, the usual laboratory report is not intended to be a detailed coverage of all measures that should be carried out.
-Most reports are written to emphasize specific measures applying to the problem in question.

 The sick flock should be frequently observed to check reaction to drugs and to see that birds are eating and drinking properly.
 Observe any change in symptoms that would indicate a change in the course of the present disease, or possible development of other diseases.
 It is quite common, particularly in large flocks, that two or more diseases are found in the flock at the same time.
 Should changes occur, it is often helpful to consult again with your veterinarian to determine whether further examinations or changes in control measures may be necessary.

 It is particularly important to vacate the building and clean and disinfect everything following a severe disease outbreak.
 When a disease is present that cycles back to younger birds, it may be necessary to remove all birds.
 Then, after cleaning and disinfecting all buildings, the enterprise can be reestablished on a healthy basis.